These Are The 14 Best Sleep Tips We've Heard All Year

-Michael J. Breus, Ph.D., speculated that one reason more people are suffering from insomnia and light sleep during COVID is that we're moving our bodies less on average.
+Michael J. Breus, Ph.D., speculated that one reason more people are suffering from insomnia and light sleep during COVID1 is that we're moving our bodies less on average.
 "Sleep is recovery," he told us.
 "If you haven't done anything you need to recover from, you're not going to sleep particularly well."
 Yet another reason to commit to at-home workouts and sneak some extra walks in where you can in the new year.

 10. Make chickpeas your nighttime snack of choice.

 On an episode of the mindbodygreen podcast this summer, nutritionist Jessica Cording, M.S., R.D., CDN, shared her unlikely bedtime snack: chickpeas.
 Since chickpeas are complex carbs that help the body produce serotonin but don't spike blood sugar, she loves to roast them up and munch on them before bed if she's feeling peckish.

 "In the outdoor conditions in which we evolved, the temperature drops at night," Ellen Vora, M.D., told us in an article about the optimal bedroom temperature for sleep.
 "That drop is part of many contextual factors that cause us to feel sleepy."
 A chilly 65 degrees Fahrenheit is the gold-standard sleep temperature, as far as she's concerned.
 If you're wary of cranking the AC all year round, Vora says that anything in the high 60s range should be comfortable.

 Once you decide what time you want to get in bed every night (remember, consistency is key), Catherine Darley, N.D., recommends setting a repeating alarm to go off about an hour before that time.
 When the alarm sounds off, it's your cue to turn off electronics, dim the lights, and start to unwind from the day.
 Humans don't come with an on/off switch, but this can help ensure that you're already halfway to sleep mode by the time you get into bed.